 - Neglects to reinstate the benefits of a seaman who has received a new diagnosis or undergone a change in medical condition

 - The positive effects of the U.S. Supreme Court’s decision in the Townsend case have already become apparent.
-In the year 2012, Missouri’s Eastern District Court ruled against a vessel owner who attempted to dismiss a claim of punitive damages for liability.
-This victory for the claimant not only reinforces the precedent set in 2009; it also represents another milestone in maritime precedent by increasing the number of remedies available to seamen injured at sea.
+In 2012, Missouri’s Eastern District Court ruled against a vessel owner who attempted to dismiss a claim of punitive damages for liability.
+This victory for the claimant not only reinforces the precedent set in 2009, it also represents another milestone in maritime precedent by increasing the number of remedies available to seamen injured at sea.